 NATIONAL DEVELOPMENT PLAN OBJECTIVES ACTIONS APPLICABLE TO MANGAUNG METROPOLITAN MUNICIPALITY An economy that will create Reduce the cost of living for poor households and costs of doing business through micro-economic reforms. jobs Broaden the expanded public works programme to 2 million full-time equivalent jobs by 2020.
-Economy Infrastructure - the the I The proportion of people with access to the electricity grid should rise to at least 90% by 2030, with non-grid options available for the rest. foundation for social and Ensure that all people have access to clean, potable water and that there is enough water for agriculture and industry, recognising trade-offs economic development in the use of water.
+Economy Infrastructure - the The proportion of people with access to the electricity grid should rise to at least 90% by 2030, with non-grid options available for the rest. foundation for social and Ensure that all people have access to clean, potable water and that there is enough water for agriculture and industry, recognising trade-offs economic development in the use of water.
 Reduce water demand in urban areas to 15% below the business-as-usual scenario by 2030.
 Ensure that all people have access to hygienic sanitation.
 By 2030 public transport will be user-friendly, less environmentally damaging, cheaper and integrated or seamless.
 Consolidate and selectively expand on logistics infrastructure.
 Improved productivity of infrastructure and increased levels of public and private investment to a combined 30% of GDP.
 Environmental Sustainability Absolute reductions in the total volume of waste disposed to landfill each year. and Resilience - an equitable Zero emission building standards by 2030. transition to a low-carbon Carbon pricing, building standards, vehicle emission standards and municipal regulations to achieve scale in stimulating renewable energy, economy waste recycling and in retrofitting buildings.
 All new buildings to meet the energy efficiency criteria set out in South African National Standard 204.
 Integrated and Inclusive Rural Improved infrastructure and service delivery, a review of land tenure, service to small and micro farmers, a review of mining industry Economy commitments to social investment, and tourism investments.

-NATIONAL DEVELOPMENT PLAN ACTIONS APPLICABLE TO MANGAUNG METROPOLITAN MUNICIPALITY Create tenure security for communal farmers, especially women.
+NATIONAL DEVELOPMENT PLAN OBJECTIVES ACTIONS APPLICABLE TO MANGAUNG METROPOLITAN MUNICIPALITY Create tenure security for communal farmers, especially women.
 Investigate different forms of financing and vesting of private property rights to land reform beneficiaries that does not hamper beneficiaries with a high debt burden.
-Implement a focused regional integration strategy with emphasis on road, rail and port infrastructure in the region.
-Upgrade all informal settlements on suitable, well located land by 2030.
-Reform the current planning system for improved coordination.
-Develop a strategy to densify cities, promote better located housing and settlements.
+Positioning South Africa in the Implement a focused regional integration strategy with emphasis on road, rail and port infrastructure in the region.
+Region and the World Transform Human Settlements Upgrade all informal settlements on suitable, well located land by 2030. and the National Space Reform the current planning system for improved coordination.
+Economy Develop a strategy to densify cities, promote better located housing and settlements.
 Ensure safe, reliable and affordable public transport.
 Provide SDF norms, including improving the balance between location of jobs and people.
 Review of the grant and subsidy regime for housing Provide incentives for citizen participation for local planning and development of spatial compacts.
 Introduce mechanisms that would make land markets work more effectively for the poor and support rural and urban livelihoods.
-Improve access to Early Childhood Development Programmes.
-Strengthen the health system.
-Expand existing public employment initiatives to create opportunities for the unemployed.
-All children should enjoy services and benefits aimed at facilitating access to nutrition, health care, education, social care and safety.
-Increase community participation in crime prevention and safety initiatives.
-Implement the National Rural Safety Strategy Plan in high risk areas involving all role-players and stakeholders.
-Improve relations between national, provincial and local government.
-Develop clear rules restricting business interests of public servants.
+Improve Education, Training Improve access to Early Childhood Development Programmes. and Innovation Promote Health Care for All Strengthen the health system.
+Build Social Protection (social Expand existing public employment initiatives to create opportunities for the unemployed. welfare) All children should enjoy services and benefits aimed at facilitating access to nutrition, health care, education, social care and safety.
+Build Safer Communities Increase community participation in crime prevention and safety initiatives. (policing) Implement the National Rural Safety Strategy Plan in high risk areas involving all role-players and stakeholders.
+Build a Capable and Improve relations between national, provincial and local government.
+Developmental State (institutional) Fight Corruption (institutional) Develop clear rules restricting business interests of public servants.
 Develop restraint-of-trade agreements for senior civil servants and politicians at all levels of government.
 All corrupt officials should be made individually liable for all losses incurred as a result of their corrupt actions.